ridingwithrails/tweetex/README.md

 # TweetEx

-Testing creation of a twitter client using HTTPoison.
+Using HttPoison and Oauther to put together a lightweight twitter client.

-## Installation
+# Development Setup
 Build:
 ```
   ./build.sh